Windfisch/analog-synth/hardware/vco_mk1/README.md

   - [one smaller double-sided layout](vco_mk1_windfisch)
   - [one larger layout with components only on the top side](vco_mk1_spitfire), contributed by [SpitfireX](https://github.com/spitfirex).

-They have been fabricated by [JLCPCB](https://jlcpcb.com) using the gerber outputs in `gerber/` or `fab/`.

 Revisions
 ---------

-Currently, there is only one revision, rev01.
+**rev01** can be identified by the marking _"VCO development board mk I"_ (without revision id).
+Both layouts have been fabricated by [JLCPCB](https://jlcpcb.com) using the gerber outputs in `gerber-rev01/` or `fab-rev01/`.
 Please see the Errata below.

+**rev02** can be identified by the text _"VCO development board mk I (rev02)"_.
+It has never been fabricated as it contains only silk screen bug fixes.
+The differences to rev01 are:

+  - U2 is rotated by 180 degrees, swapping U2A/U2C and U2B/U2D, respectively.
+  - The pictograms around J3 have been rearranged in the correct order.

 Errata (rev01)
 --------------